trustpoliticsfear/trustpoliticsfear.github.io/_texts/Growing-Up-Muslim.md

 The Lindt Café siege somewhat impacted me as I had to accompany my sister and my mom on public transport for a few weeks afterwards.

+##Cindy, 16, female, Western Sydney, Bangladeshi Australian, Muslim

+9/11 is associated with Islam.
+And Islam is associated with Muslims.
+And Muslims are associated with the people who are involved in 9/11 so automatically I feel that there’s this lens that people see you through when they find out that you’re Muslim.
+Like oh this is the religion that was related to 9/11 so let’s just be cautious.
+I always feel like there’s that kind of back thought, like there’s that consideration.

+##Layla, 18, female, Lakemba, Lebanese Australian, Muslim

+We used to get scared of the police a lot when we were little.
+I don't know why.
+I think it's just growing up being a person of colour, being Arab ...
+Police are always a scary thing to you.
+But then, my mum used to tell us, "Don't be scared of the police if you haven't done anything wrong."
+But some of those terror raids really proved that statement otherwise to me.
+Even though I felt safe some people that were raided were completely innocent, their families at least.
+But I still felt like I was more innocent.
+So, I was scared, but scared for other people, but not that scared for me even though I don't know what I thought made me special compared to them.

 ## Rama, 17, female, Wiley Park, Lebanese/Egyptian Australian, Muslim